 This is the method that most beekeepers use to make creamed honey.
 We prefer to keep our honey in its most raw state.
 And, it is usually made in small easy to handle batches.

 A small amount of creamed honey for “seed crystals” is needed.
 We begin with a container that already has a very soft and smooth.

 Another option is to let a small amount of honey crystalize naturally, then use a mortar and pedestal to crush the large gritty crystals to a smaller size.
-I tried this once – trust me – buy the clover creamed honey for seed starter.
+I tried this once – trust me – buy the clover starter honey for a seed starter.